 - Meter-level precision in drill-bit location throughout the length of deep, horizontal wells

 - Location of the drill bit in units of seismic time

-- Analysis of XLOT and injection test effects
+- Monitoring of fractures caused by loss of drilling fluid, cement integrity, XLOT and injection test